 - Interpret your findings.
 What inferences can you draw?
-What do you think it means? - Describe any problems related to the implementation and/or data collection that might have impacted your results and how (or if) you handled those problems.
+What can you learn from the data? - Describe any problems related to the implementation and/or data collection that might have impacted your results and how (or if) you handled those problems.